ascherj/humanity/src/pages/about/index.md

 Hi guys!
 I'm Shayna.
 Welcome!
 I am the author of “Humanity”.
 For the past fews years I would say to my family, “I'm going to write a book...blah blah blah”.
 One day while walking to work, I decided I was tired of the laundry list of things I said I wanted to try or accomplish but never did.
 I decided to finally put my money where my mouth was and...well here we are.
 Yay!

-I’ll be up front.
+I’ll be upfront.
 I have zero qualifications to write a book or start a blog.
 I studied animal science in college and to be honest, I took like one English class during that time.
-My parents even enrolled me in a remedial speed reading class in high school because I could never finish my SATs in time.
+My parents even enrolled me in a remedial speed-reading class in high school because I could never finish my SATs in time.
 I just like to take my time and read every word...what can I say?

 As I write this, I am currently an English teacher in Spain.
 Before you think, “Hey!
 You liar!
 You're an English teacher for goodness sake!”.
 This was never part of the plan.
 And a little secret: it's the easiest way to get a visa in Spain.
 Oops.
 But I am enjoying every second of it.